Home / Crab Spiders / Goldenrod Crab (Misumena vatia)

 • They can easily crawl or walk sideways, backward, as well as forward.

-• By virtue of their highly potent venom, they can even catch larger prey than itself.
+• By virtue of their highly potent venom, they can even catch larger prey than themselves.

 Physical Description and Identification